 That’s where I come in.

-From strategies, brands, products and policies to publications, I’ve been fortunate enough to launch them all.
+From businesses, brands, products and policies to publications, I’ve been fortunate enough to launch them all.

 Who for?
 Google, governments, startups, agencies, consultancies and nonprofits.

-Those experiences taught me how to solve for the constraints of small businesses and challenges at scale.
+Those experiences taught me how to solve for the constraints of small businesses or challenges at scale.

 Writing is joy.